The Dosage of Methylene Blue: What You Need to Know

 When Methylene blue is utilised for its antimicrobial properties or localised tissue staining during surgery, it may be applied topically at concentrations ranging from 0.1% to 1%.

-It is important to note that even though these concentrations appear low, they are still effective due to the potent nature of this compound.
+It is important to note that despite their low appearance, these concentrations are still effective due to the potent nature of this compound.

 Consulting a healthcare professional regarding proper methylene blue dosing adjustments based on individual circumstances is essential to ensure optimal results while minimising risks associated with incorrect usage.